10 Dating Profile Clichés (and What to Write Instead)

 Estimated reading time: 6 minutes

-Scroll through any dating app and you’ll see certain phrases pop up again and again:
+Hop onto any dating app and you’ll see certain phrases repeatedly:

-These lines are common because they’re easy and relatable.
+These phrases are common because they’re easy and relatable.
 Who the heck doesn’t like good vibes and traveling the world?

-The problem is they don’t actually tell someone who you are or what it’s like to date you.
-They’re the same lines everyone else uses — which means you end up sounding just like everyone else.
+The problem is they don’t actually do a good job describing who you are or what it’s like to date you.
+Also, I have to break it to you: they’re the same phrases everyone else uses — which means you end up sounding just like everyone else.

-Let’s look at some of the most-used dating profile phrases, figure out what they’re saying, and show how to improve them to be more compelling.
+Let’s look at some of the most-used phrases in dating profiles, figure out what they’re saying, and show how to improve them to be more compelling.

 Why We Use Clichés